IlyasKohistani/css-advanced-natours/README.md

 After you clone this repo to your desktop, go to its root directory and open `index.html` see this design.

-Once the everything is completed, you can go to `Sass` folder and change design colors or styles and then compile your changes.
+Once the everything is completed, you can go to `SASS` folder and change design colors or styles and then compile your changes.

 ---